jdmagee05/SQLScriptExecutor/README.md

 SQLScriptExecutor
 =================

-Execute SQL scripts just by dragging and dropping them onto the UI.
+Run SQL scripts just by dragging and dropping them onto the UI and hitting 'Execute'.